New England Patriots Vs. Miami Dolphins Predictions: Can Dolphins Take Advantage With Gronk Out? [Opinion]

 — Bleacher Report (@BleacherReport) December 4, 2017

 Losing Gronkowski means Tom Brady will be without one of his favorite targets, which could be a significant blow to the Patriots.
-Gronkowski has missed 18 games over the course of his career due to injuries, and the Patriots are a very un-Patriotlike 14-5 in those games.
+Gronkowski has missed 18 games over the course of his career due to injuries, and the Patriots are a very un-Patriot-like 14-5 in those games.
 New England’s other tight ends have not picked up the slack in his absence, Boston.com noted.

 “Over the course of his career in the regular season, Gronkowski has averaged 69.3 receiving yards and 0.77 touchdowns per-game.
 In regular season games without Gronkowski, Patriots tight ends have combined to average only 39.5 yards and 0.37 touchdowns per-game.”